Glenn Murcutt, Marika-Alderton house, Yirrkala Community, 1991-94. Photograph by Glenn Murcutt. Courtesy of the Pritzker Prize Jury Media Office 2002.

 - The Twentieth Century Heritage Society of NSW

-- Living in a federation house
+- History of a federation house

-Contemporary Australian architecture references
+Contemporary Australian architecture

 - Architecture Media: incorporating Architecture Australia, Artichoke and Landscape Architecture